Chinlinlee/next-auth-hono-nextjs/README.md

 ## Overview

+This is an example of the hono + nextjs app router in v4 of next-auth.

 NextAuth.js is a complete open source authentication solution.

 This is an example application that shows how `next-auth` is applied to a basic Next.js app.